AlgoPeersKHub/SteaminaBootcamp-Foundational-Track-2022/README.md

 #  Content Outline

-Introduction
+### Introduction

-  Quick overview of the micro:bit project.
+  - Quick overview of the micro:bit project.

-Key Micro:bit Parts Used in the Project
+###Key Micro:bit Parts Used in the Project

-   nderstanding the key parts of the micro:bit.
+   - Understanding the key parts of the micro:bit.

-Programming Basics
+### Programming Basics

-  Understanding the essential programming concepts for micro:bit projects.
+  - Understanding the essential programming concepts for micro:bit projects.

-Programming Language
+### Programming Language

-  Identifying the programming language employed in the project.
+  - Identifying the programming language employed in the project.

-Coding environment and text editor.
+### Coding environment and text editor.

-   Understanding the tools and environment used for writing code.
+   - Understanding the tools and environment used for writing code.

-Project Code / Program
+### Project Code / Program